 On a closing note, it’s important to mention that CCS technology should not be approached as a mere public relations exercise.
 Organizations need to embrace their role in reducing emissions.
 It’s important to take the time to research and understand what it means to invest in complex CCS technologies to be successful.

-Vista Projects is an integrated engineering services firm able to assist with your Carbon Capture projects.
-With offices in Calgary, Alberta, and Houston, Texas, we help clients with customized system integration and engineering consulting across all core disciplines.
+Vista Projects is an integrated engineering services firm able to assist with your pipeline projects.
+With offices in Calgary, Alberta, Houston, Texas and Muscat, Oman, we help clients with customized system integration and engineering consulting across all core disciplines.